CARTS: Chicago Fed Advance Retail Trade Summary

 The Chicago Fed Advance Retail Trade Summary (CARTS) tracks the U.S. Census Bureau's Monthly Retail Trade Survey (MRTS) on a weekly basis, providing an early snapshot of national retail spending.
 Updates to CARTS are released at 10:00 a.m.
 ET on scheduled days.
 The first release of the month covers the entirety of the previous month (final release), and the second release covers the first half of the current month (preliminary release).

-In the second week of July, the Weekly Index of Retail Trade decreased 0.1% on a seasonally adjusted basis after decreasing 0.4% in the previous week.
-For the month of July, retail & food services sales excluding motor vehicles & parts (ex. auto) are projected to be unchanged from June on a seasonally adjusted basis and to decrease 0.4% when adjusted for inflation.
+In the fourth week of August, the Weekly Index of Retail Trade decreased 1.6% on a seasonally adjusted basis after increasing 0.2% in the previous week.
+For the month of August, retail & food services sales excluding motor vehicles & parts (ex. auto) are projected to increase 1.3% from July on a seasonally adjusted basis and to increase 1.1% when adjusted for inflation.

 The figure shows retail & food services sales ex. auto from the U.S. Census Bureau’s Monthly Retail Trade Survey (MRTS) and Advance Monthly Retail Trade Survey (MARTS).
 Also shown in the figure as a seasonally adjusted monthly rate is a weekly index of retail trade that is benchmarked to the Census Bureau’s data.
 The index summarizes weekly data on credit & debit cards, mobility (gasoline consumption & retail foot traffic), and consumer sentiment, and is used to project current monthly retail & food services sales ex. auto.